Chiongchih/chiongchih.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an environmental bioinformatician working with water engineers to investigate the dissemination of pathogens and antimicrobial resistome from the view of One-Health.
-I'm interested in the broader application of high-throughput sequencing analyses with the multi-omics approach for the water industry and public health.
+I'm interested in the broader application of deep learning and environmental bioinformatics with the multi-omics approach for the water industry and public health.
 I want to help water and environmental professionals and public health works navigate these new tools for water treatment and reuse.

 I value teamwork, communication and the research community.
 I love collaborating, consulting with mentoring, and teaching.